Presheaf automata: Precubical sets

 \section{Precubical sets}

-We now model the precubical category and precubical sets, a basis for defining higher-dimensional automata, as instances of presheaf automata.
-These prepare for other geometrical models of concurrency~\cite{FJSZ_Kleene-Conf, Goubault-Mimram_Relationship, Grandis-Mauri_Cubical, vanGlabbeek_Expressiveness} in Section \ref{s:HDA}.
+As a second example, we now model the precubical category and precubical sets using presheaf automata.
+These form a basis for defining higher-dimensional automata, geometrical models of concurrency~\cite{FahrenbergJSZ24, Goubault-Mimram_Relationship, Grandis-Mauri_Cubical, vanGlabbeek_Expressiveness}, as instances of presheaf automata in Section \ref{s:HDA}.
+Cubical sets were introduced to topology by Serre and Kan~\cite{Kan55,Serre51}.
+Here we present a standard definition of a precubical category~\cite{Antolini00}, see also~\cite{Crans95,Grandis-Mauri_Cubical,Jardine02} for the cubical case.